 This makes it very difficult to sell the products.
 The only time I have seen products by companies like this be popular is in cases like Avon where the product being sold is somewhat unique and is often of a good price compared to competitors.
 However, even then, it remains challenging to make money through the company.

-Youngevity suggests that this is the logical next step from being a distributor, but really that isn’t the case.
+Youngevity suggests that building a team is the logical next step from being a distributor, but really that isn’t the case.
 Realistically, there is a huge difference between selling products and recruiting others, both in terms of the processes involved and in terms of commitment.

 It also means that you would have to hide any concerns about the company and support the people that you recruit.
 Furthermore, how much money you make, depends on how much money the people you recruit make.

 At the end of the day, the MLM approach forces you to rely on Youngevity and its products, making you completely dependent on the company.
-As business models go, it is a horrible situation, because you have no more security than at a traditional job.
+As business models go, it is frustrating, because you have no more security than at a traditional job.

 ***This is the point where people who have been indoctrinated into the company and brainwashed into thinking they’ve spent their money on something valuable chime in: “But corporate America is a pyramid scheme”.
 There’s a CEO and he has a group of managers.
 Each manager oversees a few supervisors.
 Supervisors manage the employees…and so on.

-Tim Cook does not stand in an apple store trying to sell iPhones, nor does he personally recruit people to work at the Geinus Bar.
-McDonalds Franchise owners are not allowed to sell other McDonald’s Franchises.
+Tim Cook does not stand in an apple store trying to sell iPhones, nor does he personally recruit people to work at the Genius Bar.
+McDonald’s Franchise owners are not allowed to sell other McDonald’s franchises.

-With an emphasis on recruiting, it seems like everyone in your dowline and upline are doing the same job: recruiting other people into the company.
+With an emphasis on recruiting, it seems like everyone in your downline and upline is doing the same job: recruiting other people into the company.
 They will do the same.
-Eventually there will be no more people to recruit.
+Eventually, there will be no more people to recruit.